 We find evidence that poor households in Andhra Pradesh try to smooth consumption against health shocks at the cost of reduced investments in child human capital due to imperfect credit and insurance markets.
-This has important implications for inter-generational transmission of poverty and inequality.
-In an earlier work using Young Lives data, we find that households that are low on socio-economic status are more vulnerable to health shocks (Dhanaraj, 2014).
-These in turn reduce their future economic well-being of children through reduced school participation, thus perpetuating poverty from one generation to next.
-Policy interventions to retain children in school should be explored for the state of Andhra Pradesh (The state had a Gross Enrolment Ratio of 100.76 in the primary level that dropped to 79.12 in the upper primary level according to DISE (2011)).
-Safety nets like conditional cash transfers programs like that of Progressa in Mexico which have a condition on school attendance can help mitigate the inter-generational economic consequences of parental health shocks (De Janvry et al., 2006).
+This has important implications for the intergenerational transmission of poverty and inequality.
+In an earlier work using Young Lives data, we find that households that are low on socioeconomic status are more vulnerable to health shocks (Dhanaraj 2014).
+These in turn reduce the future economic well-being of their children through reduced school participation, thus perpetuating poverty from one generation to the next.
+Policy interventions to retain children in school should be explored for the state of Andhra Pradesh.
+(The state had a Gross Enrolment Ratio of 100.76 in the primary level that dropped to 79.12 in the upper primary level according to DISE (2011)).
+Safety nets such as conditional cash transfer programmes like that of Progressa in Mexico that have a condition of school attendance can help mitigate the intergenerational economic consequences of parental health shocks (De Janvry et al. 2006).

-In this study, we contribute further to the understanding of impact of adverse health shocks by throwing light on dimensions like timing of the shocks and the pathways through which they affect, the age group to which children belong and difference in paternal and maternal shocks.
-In the case of younger children, there is a temporary delay in the enrollment into primary education, while in the case of older cohort, schooling attainment is permanently reduced by 0.26 years due to parental health shocks.
-In early childhood, maternal shocks are more important which mainly affects child's human capital development through time devoted to childcare.
-In the later stage, income channels are more important since paternal health shocks reduce the schooling attainment while maternal shocks do not have significant impact.
-This is because opportunity costs of children's time are higher in older age; hence children are withdrawn from school to partly substitute for adult labour and compensate for income loss due to father's illness or death.
+In this study, we contribute further to the understanding of the impact of adverse health shocks by throwing light on dimensions like timing of the shocks and the pathways through which they operate, the age group to which children belong and the difference in paternal and maternal shocks.
+In the case of younger children, there is a temporary delay in enrolment into primary education, while in the case of the older cohort, schooling attainment is permanently reduced by 0.26 years due to parental health shocks.
+In early childhood, maternal shocks are more important, mainly affecting children's human capital development through time devoted to childcare.
+In the later stage, income channels are more important since paternal health shocks reduce schooling attainment while maternal shocks do not have significant impact.
+This is because the opportunity costs of children's time are higher in older age; hence children are withdrawn from school to partly substitute for adult labour and compensate for income loss due to a father's illness or death.
 We also account for child ability and other income shocks like job loss in our study and find that omission of these factors will lead to over-estimation of the effect of health shocks.